evansd/whitenoise/docs/django.rst

 That's it -- WhiteNoise will now serve your static files.
 However, to get the best performance you should proceed to step 3 below and enable compression and caching.

+.. note:: You might find other third-party middleware that suggests it should be given highest priority at the top of the middleware list.
+Unless you understand exactly what is happening you should ignore this advice and always place ``WhiteNoiseMiddleware`` above other middleware.

 3. Add compression and caching support